Click to go to the harpersguild.com(tm) home page

 Removing the Felts

-If you have a very old autoharp, they may be coming off by themselves.
-You may be able to cut them off using a very sharp knife.
+If you are refelting chord bars, you should be able to carve/slice the felt pieces off using a very sharp knife.
 Either way, you might find it helpful to use GooGone or mineral spirits or the like to get the rest of the glue/goo off the bars.

 Replacing the Felts